How to Stop Premiere Pro from Crashing

 Tip #1: Install the Latest Graphics Driver

 Premiere Pro is a graphics-intensive video editing software.
 To handle processing large video files, applying video effects, and rendering the final product, the computer needs to have the latest graphics driver installed.
+If you're struggling with rendering times, explore our guide on how to reduce your rendering times in Premiere Pro.

 Windows users can find out which graphics driver they are using by going to Control Panel > Device Manager > Display Adapters > Driver.